zaeema-n/grapql_nexoan/README.md

 go run server.go
 ```

-Try running the following wuery in graphiql
+Try running the following query in graphiql to test the Entities query

 ```bash
 query {